You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 Required Tool and Material:

-To store the filter chip:
+To store the chip:

-2. Seal and store the vessel in the refrigerator.
+3. OPTIONAL: Seal and store the vessel in the refrigerator.

-3. Label the stored chip with the total volume permeated.
+4. Label the stored chip with the total volume permeated.
 Note this volume for your chip's lifetime records.
 Dispose of the chip if the total volume permeated exceeds 300 mL, functionality of the chip beyond this can not be guaranteed.

 CHEMICAL COMPATIBILITY